 A handy lightweight tube that’s easy to carry and store.
 Crucially with a loose formula like this the pump dispenser keeps everything neat and tidy.

-On esteelauder.co.uk, the in-house experts advise, ‘Smooth the lightweight, moisturising liquid make-up over skin.
-Start at the centre of the face and blend outward.
-This formula builds to a full coverage, depending on how much you use: one pump for medium coverage, two pumps for full coverage.’
+On esteelauder.co.uk, the in-house experts advise, "Smooth the lightweight, moisturizing liquid make-up over the skin.
+Start at the center of the face and blend outward.
+This formula builds to full coverage, depending on how much you use: one pump for medium coverage, two pumps for full coverage."